 Jesus, after an all-night ordeal of brutality and torment, you collapsed.
 You could have used this fall as an excuse to call off the rest of the humiliating undertaking; but you got up and pressed onward.

-Jesus, your Mother may have prayed: “Father, our Son’s Passion is excruciatingly agonizing.
+“I have asked your Father: our Son’s Passion is excruciatingly agonizing.
 Please have mercy on him and reduce the time of his suffering by giving the same suffering to me too.”

-Jesus, you accepted help from a stranger.
+Jesus, you accepted assistance from a stranger.
 Even though he was only forced into giving you a hand, in return you inspired the evangelists to include in the Bible his name and those of his sons and his village.
-Lord, how much more will you reward those who do things for you voluntarily!
+Lord, how much more will you reward me if I do things for you voluntarily!

-Going against the current, and without the slightest concern for her own safety and reputation, Veronica braved the wrath of the soldiers and the crowds.
-Jesus, forever after, whoever follows her example of devotedness to you with selfless bravery, will become more and more your true icon in heart and soul and mind.
+Going against the current, and without the slightest concern for her own safety and reputation, Veronica braved the wrath of the soldiers and the crowds by coming to your aid.
+Jesus, whenever I follow her example of devotedness to you with selfless bravery, I will become more and more your true icon in heart and soul and mind.

-Jesus, you were whipped and pushed, and fell a second time.
+Jesus, you were whipped and pushed, and fell again.
 You got back on our feet, not because you were coerced, but because of your immense love for me and your desire to save me.

 Jesus, you always respected women, never taking advantage of them or preying on their sympathy and affection.
 Even in your own hour of need, you made sure to remind them to take care.